DHS-SVIP/requirements-for-decentralized-identity/index.md

 ![Requirements for Personal and Supply Chain Credentials]({{ site.baseurl }}/assets/img/Requirements-Personal-SupplyChain.png)

-The [Web of Public Trust]({{ site.baseurl }}/WebPublicTrust/) section provides information on the technical building blocks used by DHS that enable trusted interactions on the web.
+The [Trust Architecture]({{ site.baseurl }}/TrustArchitecture/) section provides information on the technical building blocks used by DHS that enable trusted interactions on the web.

 The [Under Consideration]({{ site.baseurl }}/UnderConsideration/) section provides information on areas that are still TBD.